graycoreio/daffodil/libs/contact/README.md

 > After installing, an ecommerce platform driver needs to be set up.
 We highly recommend installing the [in-memory web api](./guides/drivers.md) for fast, out-of-the-box development.

 ## Getting started

-### Set up the root component
-1. Import the `DaffContactModule` in your root component.
+1. Import the `DaffContactModule` in the root component of your application.
 2. Import `StoreModule.forRoot({})`.
 This will be relevant later on when utilizing the redux and state management features of `@daffodil/contact`.

 ```ts